 In 2004, we issued a total of \$90.0 million of 2.875% convertible senior subordinated debentures due 2034.
 We had previously operated with little or no debt, and our previous payments of interest had not been material.
 The interest we are required to pay on these debentures reduces our net income each year and will continue to do so until the debentures are no longer outstanding.
 The terms of the debentures also include provisions that could accelerate our obligation to repay all amounts outstanding under the debentures if certain events happen, such as our failure to pay interest in a timely manner, failure to pay principal upon redemption or repurchase, failure to deliver cash, shares of common stock, or other property upon conversion and other specified events of default.
 In addition, on June 15, 2011, June 15, 2014, June 15, 2019, June 15, 2024 and June 15, 2029, or following specified fundamental changes, holders of the debentures may require us to repurchase their debentures for cash.
-On December 14, 2004, we irrevocably elected to settle with cash 100% of the principal amount of the debentures upon conversion thereof, and holders of the debentures may convert them if our stock price exceeds \$50 per share for at least 20 out of 30 consecutive trading days ending on the last trading day of the preceding fiscal quarter.
-The market price conversion trigger was not met during the first quarter of fiscal 2009.
-Therefore, holders of the debentures are not able to exercise their right to convert the bonds during the second quarter of fiscal 2009.
+On December 14, 2004, we irrevocably elected to settle with cash 100% of the principal amount of the debentures upon conversion thereof, and holders of the debentures may convert them if our stock price exceeds \$50 per share for at least 20 out of the 30 consecutive trading days ending on the last trading day of the preceding fiscal quarter.
+The market price conversion trigger was not met during the second quarter of fiscal 2009.
 This test is repeated each fiscal quarter.
 To date, no holders have exercised their right to convert the bonds.
-However, during fiscal 2008, we repurchased convertible debentures in the principal amount of \$10.2 million, on the open market.
+However, during the second quarter of fiscal 2009 and the fourth quarter of fiscal 2008, we repurchased convertible debentures in the principal amount of \$7.0 million and \$10.2 million, respectively, on the open market.

-In 2005, we amended our loan agreement with our bank to increase the existing line of credit from \$40.0 million to \$90.0 million to mitigate the potential liquidity risk, and to provide funding if required, in the event of conversion by the debenture holders.
-We intend to use the amounts available under our bank line of credit, in the event debenture holders exercise their rights to convert.
-The amounts available under our bank line of credit are constrained by various financial covenants and reduced by certain letters of credit outstanding.
+In 2005, we amended our loan agreement with our bank to increase the existing revolving line of credit from \$40.0 million to \$90.0 million to mitigate the potential liquidity risk, and to provide funding if required, in the event of conversion by the debenture holders.
+We currently intend to use the amounts available under our bank revolving line of credit, in the event debenture holders exercise their rights to convert.
+The amounts available under our bank revolving line of credit are constrained by various financial covenants and reduced by certain letters of credit outstanding.
+Our loan agreement will mature on April 30, 2010.
+While it is our intention to renew or replace the revolving line of credit, there is no guarantee that we will be able to do so.
 The degree to which we are leveraged could adversely affect our ability to obtain further financing for working capital, acquisitions or other purposes and could make us more vulnerable to industry downturns and competitive pressures.
-Our ability to secure short-term and long-term debt or equity financing in the future, including our ability to refinance our current senior loan agreement, will depend on several factors, including our future profitability, the levels of our debt and equity, restrictions under our existing line of credit and the overall credit and equity market environments.
+Our ability to secure short-term and long-term debt or equity financing in the future, including our ability to refinance our current senior loan agreement, will depend on several factors, including our future profitability, the levels of our debt and equity, restrictions under our existing revolving line of credit and the overall credit and equity market environments.